onrdr/.NET6-WebAPI-Using-TDD/README.md

 Exercise : Building a Cloud Customers .Net 6 Web API using Test Driven Development

-Important Exercise for practicing unit testing using NUnit and Fluent Assertion
+Important Exercise for practicing unit testing using MOQ, XUnit and Fluent Assertions